wazizian/CvxLM/README.md

 The project focuses on:
 - Finetuning various LLM models (SmolLM2, Qwen2.5-Coder) on CVXPY-specific code
 - Using datasets from The Stack and GitHub Code containing optimization problems
-- Implementing efficient training with LoRA and quantization techniques

 ## Models

 Currently supported models: